pmichaillat/unemployment/syllabus.md

 5. ILLUSTRATION: Illustrate graphically the answer to the research question or an interesting mechanism discussed in the paper.
 6. CONCLUSION: What are the limitations of the answer provided in the paper?
 How could the answer be improved?
 What else would you have liked to know or learn on the topic?

-Presentation slides must be written in LaTeX and compiled to a PDF.
-Slides should be submitted [to Ananyo by email](mailto:abrahma@ucsc.edu) before the date of the presentation.
+Presentation slides must be [written in LaTeX](#latex-resources) and compiled to a PDF.
+Slides should be submitted [to Ananyo by email](mailto:abrahma@ucsc.edu) before noon on the day of the presentation.

 ---